 Ongoing and Current Research

-- Transportation, Land Use, and Climate Change Scenario Planning Project – FHWA is currently seeking to partner with a MPO on this project and is requesting letters of interest, due May 30, 2013.
-The solicitation is available here.
-The project will inform transportation and land use decision-making in a selected study area by using scenario planning to analyze strategies to reduce greenhouse gas emissions and adapt to climate change impacts.
+- Central New Mexico Climate Change Scenario Planning Project - The project will inform transportation and land use decision-making in the Albuquerque metropolitan area by using scenario planning to analyze strategies to reduce greenhouse gas emissions and adapt to climate change impacts.
 The goals of the project are to 1) advance climate analysis in scenario planning; 2) develop a transferrable process; 3) build partnerships; and 4) impact decision-making.
+The project will utilize lessons learned from an earlier study that focused on Cape Cod, Massachusetts.
+See local news coverage